bitcraze/positioning_dataset/README.md

 The temporal alignment uses a two-step approach.

-First, the initial alignment is determent by a physical event that can be observed from both (motion capture and Crazyflie) systems.
+First, the initial alignment is determined by a physical event that can be observed from both (motion capture and Crazyflie) systems.
 Here, we turn the IR LEDs on the active marker deck on at the beginning and off at the end.
 On the Crazyflie side, we record a timestamp for each of the events.
 On the motion capture side, we record the camera timestamps when we first and last see the markers.
 The offset and relative scale of the two clocks can then be easily computed.
 Another physical event we explored was "flicking" the Crazyflie and observing the IMU data/sudden movement, but this yields a less accurate and reproducible result.

 Second, we numerically refine this initial guess using an exhaustive search.
 For all possible relative start/end time offsets (in the range of -100 to +100ms), we compute the spatial alignment.
 We use the relative start/end time offset that yielded the lowest residual error.